Ryanor/iot/Portfolio/Lab/Exercise08/lab8.md

 ## Scale
 - combined I2C from ulnoiot with the arduino une from the scale
-- used the scale for different fluids to get the weight
+- used the scale for different fluids to get the weight for:
+	- water
-	- weight of water
+	- waste water
-	- weigth of oil
+	- oil

 ## TTN
 - installed the Dragino shield onto the Raspberry Pi 3